MottainaiCI/docs/docs/usage/tasksandpipelines.md

 # On success, tag task's produced artefacts into a namespace (create if doesn't exists)
 tag_namespace: staging:iso

+# Specify artefacts publishing mode on namespaces. by default it replace namespace content during tag.
+# - append: Do not replace namespace content, append to existing one
+publish_mode: "append"

 # Task time limit (in seconds)
 timeout: 0
 ```